php/policies/feature-proposals.rst

 -  6 months pass from the time of the previous vote, **OR**

--  The author(s) make substantial changes to the proposal.
+-  The authors make substantial changes to the proposal.
 While it's impossible to put clear definitions on what constitutes 'substantial' changes, they should be material enough so that they'll significantly affect the outcome of another vote.